-Sat, May 12 – Mon, May 14: A three day birding trip to Point Pelee National Park and Hillman Marsh Conservation Area.
-This tour is more leisurely than the first two tours, with approximately 3 to 4 hours less birding per day, and a later start time each morning.
-Point Pelee provides truly memorable birding, and rarities literally lurk in every bush.
-At Pelee, it really does pay to check every bird over; you never know what you’re going to see next.
+Sat, May 12 – Mon, May 14: A three-day birding trip to Point Pelee National Park and Hillman Marsh Conservation Area.
+This tour is more leisurely than the first two, with approximately 3 to 4 hours less birding per day, and a later start time each morning.
+Point Pelee provides genuinely memorable birding, and rarities lurk in every bush.
+At Pelee, it pays to check every bird over; you never know what you’re going to see next.
 In 2017, the Eastern Ontario Birding group tallied a total of 167 species of birds.
-My personal highlight, as a leader, was seeing a Kirtland’s Warbler with each group.
+My highlight, as a leader, was seeing a Kirtland’s Warbler with each group.
 I’m sure it will take years to regain my depleted birding karma over that one!
 Warblers, tanagers, flycatchers, vireos, grosbeaks, wrens, thrushes, sparrows, and shorebirds are just some of the bird groups you’ll learn so much (more) about during this tour.
 For more information about EOB’s trips to Point Pelee, please read Birding at Point Pelee National Park

 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
 A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, insect jacket or head net, lens cloth, lip balm, sunscreen and favoured field guides.